 In addition to this, the 3G mobile communications systems were starting to be developed using CDMA, so the technology was being introduced in a number of areas and there was a lot of cross fertilisation across the wireless communications industry.

 802.11b data rates

-Although 802.11b cards are specified to operate at a basic rate of 11 Mbps, the system monitors the signal quality.
-If the signal falls or interference levels rise, then it is possible for the system to adopt a slower data rate with more error correction that is more resilient.
-Under these conditions the system will first fall back to a rate of 5.5 Mbps, then 2, and finally 1 Mbps.
-This scheme is known as Adaptive rate Selection (ARS).
+Although 802.11b cards were specified to operate at a basic rate of 11 Mbps, the system monitored the signal quality.
+If the signal fell or interference levels rose, then it was possible for the system to adopt a slower data rate with more error correction that was more resilient.

 IEEE 802.11b was the real success story of the IEEE 802.11 standards.
 Its widespread adoption meant that Wi-Fi became an accepted element of the wireless connectivity arena.
 Initially it was used in computer equipment as smartphones were Wi-Fi connectivity within mobile phones were not commonplace.
 Nevertheless IEEE 802.11b was used in many applications and enabled future versions of the standard to build on its success.